The Complexity of Finding Fair Independent Sets in Cycles

 The complexity class $\PPAD$ is known to perfectly capture the complexity of many important search problems.
 Notable examples of $\PPAD$-complete problems are those associated with Sperner's lemma~\cite{Papa94,ChenD09}, the Nash Equilibrium theorem~\cite{ChenDT09,DaskalakisGP09}, the Envy-Free Cake Cutting theorem~\cite{DengQS12}, and the Hairy Ball theorem~\cite{GoldbergH19}.
-For $\PPA$, the undirected analogue of $\PPAD$, until recently there were not known complete problems that are ``natural'', i.e., do not involve circuits and Turing machines in their definitions.
-In the last few years, the situation was changed following a breakthrough result of Filos-Ratsikas and Goldberg~\cite{FG18,FG19}, who proved that the Consensus Halving problem with inverse-polynomial precision parameter is $\PPA$-complete (see also~\cite{FHSZ20}) and used it to derive the $\PPA$-completeness of the classical Splitting Necklace with two thieves and Discrete Sandwich problems.
+For $\PPA$, the undirected analogue of $\PPAD$, until recently no `natural' complete problems were known, where by `natural' we mean that their definitions do not involve circuits and Turing machines.
+In the last few years, the situation was changed following a breakthrough result of Filos-Ratsikas and Goldberg~\cite{FG18,FG19}, who proved that the Consensus Halving problem with an inverse-polynomial precision parameter is $\PPA$-complete (see also~\cite{FHSZ20}) and used it to derive the $\PPA$-completeness of the classical Splitting Necklace with two thieves and Discrete Sandwich problems.
 This was obtained building on the $\PPA$-hardness, proved by Aisenberg, Bonet, and Buss~\cite{AisenbergBB20}, of the search problem associated with Tucker's lemma.
 The variant of the problem that corresponds to the Octahedral Tucker lemma was suggested for study by P{\'{a}}lv{\"{o}}lgyi~\cite{Palvolgyi09} and proved to be $\PPA$-complete by Deng, Feng, and Kulkarni~\cite{DengFK17}.
 The $\PPA$-completeness of the Consensus Halving problem was improved to a constant precision parameter in a recent work of Deligkas, Fearnley, Hollender, and Melissourgos~\cite{DeligkasFHM22}.
-Additional examples of $\PPA$-complete problems, related to the Combinatorial Nullstellensatz and the Chevalley-Warning theorem, were provided by Belovs et al.~\cite{BelovsIQSY17}, Schnider~\cite{Schnider21a}, and Deligkas et al.~\cite{DeligkasFM22}.
+Additional examples of $\PPA$-complete problems can be found, for instance, in the works of Belovs et al.~\cite{BelovsIQSY17}, Schnider~\cite{Schnider21a}, and Deligkas et al.~\cite{DeligkasFM22}.